srr013/GroupMeBotv3/README.md

 Need to manage each individually.
 Binds parameter doesn't seem applicable. don't gitignore the migrations folder.
 May need to truncate the remote DB alembic_version table before running manage.py upgrade.

 when migrating/upgrading it needs to be done to all servers.
 Otherwise you need to drop and re-create locally then remotely?

+Run specific database changes directly on the DB table/column to allow a migration/upgrade without dropping the table. e.g.
+ALTER TABLE groups ADD CONSTRAINT constraint_name UNIQUE ("groupId");

+Or SSH into the Heroku host and make updates there.
+Allows you to perform the init and migrate + upgrade properly if CLI doesn't work.